 The Kodály concept was inspired by the philosophies of the Hungarian composer and educator Zoltan Kodály (1882–1967).
 Throughout Kodály's writings are the notions that a person cannot be complete without music and that music serves to develop a person on all levels – emotionally, spiritually and intellectually.

-Costs for this service will vary depending on the provider.
+Costs vary depending on the provider.